Carbery Junior A Hurling Championship: Teams

-2023 Teams
+2025 Teams

+The 12 teams competing in the 2025 Carbery Junior A Hurling Championship are:

 Qualification for subsequent competitions

-The South West Junior Hurling Championship winners and runners-up qualify for the subsequent Cork Junior A Hurling Championship.
-Prior to 2017, qualification for the county series was limited to just the championship-winning team.
+The South West Junior Hurling Championship winners qualify for the subsequent Cork Junior A Hurling Championship. from 2017 to 2019, the South West finalists qualified for the county series.

 Trophy

 The winning team is presented with the Flyer Nyhan Cup.
 A native of Clonakilty, John "Flyer" Nyhan (1892-1934) was a member of some excellent Clonakilty teams which contested the county middle grade hurling final in 1912, won the county intermediate football title in 1913 and then won the prestigious South Coast Railway Shields in both football and hurling in 1914.
 The cup was presented for the first time in 1961.